 It’s always a big step, and very busy when moving countries; however, I had some time before the MBA started last October.
 I loved all the touristic tours, discovering Paris by boat and foot.
 I can’t wait until we are back to normal, so really enjoy the Parisian life and explore the city, go to some great restaurants and meet up with some students I met during my studies.

-“EMLV– the Leonard de Vinci Business School was my first choice as it had the right course subjects for an MBA in Digital Marketing Strategy, was close to home and offered all classes on campus.
+“EMLV– the Leonard de Vinci Business School was my first choice as it had the right course subjects for an MBA, was close to home and offered all classes on campus.
 A bonus for me was having help, a base when living abroad, getting help with the culture, daily life, and supporting students with French language courses, job fairs, I pitch & meet.” (“Why I decided to do an MBA in Paris?)

 Moving to a new country is for sure a major change.
 There is a new culture, a new language and many things and customs to learn.
 I knew I had to build up a new life and make new contacts to work in France.